-CTF MOD 2 is about financial risk.
-Specifically, the risk associated with terrorist financing and the methods that can be used to assess that risk.
+Countering Irregular Threats Class 2 is about financial risk assessment and management.
+That is specifically, the risk associated with terrorist financing and the methods that can be used to assess and mitigate that risk.
 The lecture begins with a discussion about the capabilities and capacity of an enterprise and or institution and the goals of a risk based assessment.
 The concept of risk, a risk assessment, and risk models are talked about and operational definitions are provided.
 Then the difference between a standard AML/CTF risk assessment and a polythetic approach for CTF are explained.
 An example of one methodology is discussed in detail and then key partners and other enhancement techniques close out the lecture.
 MOD 2 is a live online lecture.

 Requirements for the course are either a home or office computer with Windows 7, 8, 10, or XP, or an OS that is equal to Windows 7, 8, or XP.
 The student will also need a high speed internet connection of 1MB or better with a valid email address.
 The student must also be able to communicate in English at a 3/3 level.
 A graduate degree is highly recommended, but not mandatory.

 The Irregular Threat CTF course-ware set, as well as the other Irregular Threat courses offered in this school, were produced by Research Design (R&D).
 R&D specializes in the research, design, development, presentation, and evaluation of Irregular Threats related classes and courses.
 R&D is based in Asia and sub-specializes in Irregular Threat related activities in the Middle East, Africa, and Asia.
 From a US perspective this would include the USCENTCOM, USAFRICOM, USPACOM, and USSOUTHCOM areas of responsibilities.